2023 California Knife Laws

 This time period is in addition and consecutive to the punishment that the accused receives for the underlying felony offense.

-5. What size knife is legal to carry in California?
+5. What size knife is legal to carry in California in 2023?

 In California, switchblades with blades of two inches or longer are illegal.
 Fixed-blade knives with blades of two-and-a-half inches or longer are illegal on college/university/school premises.
 And any knife with a blade longer than four inches is illegal in a public building.